-UC aims to ensure that students have enhanced access to a broad range of high-quality online courses that maintain the “human touch” and integrity of assessment.
+UC aims to ensure that students have access to a broad range of high-quality online courses that maintain the “human touch” and integrity of assessment.

 Online courses and the “a-g” requirements

 Online courses seeking "a-g" approval undergo a two-step course review process requiring first an assessment of the course's content against the iNACOL Standards for Quality Online Courses before the course is submitted for "a-g" review.